A10Jama/Nginx_Reverse_Proxy/README.md

 ## to set up a reverse proxy on nginx

-1. First thing to do is to install and update Nginx on your VM with `sudo apt-get install nginx` 2.Configure a new virtual host that listens on the desired port (e.g., port 80) 3.Set up the reverse proxy in the virtual host configuration, specifying the backend server(s) to forward requests to, and any necessary proxy headers.
+1. First thing to do is to install and update Nginx on your VM with `sudo apt-get install nginx`
+2. Configure a new virtual host that listens on the desired port (e.g., port 80)
+3. Set up the reverse proxy in the virtual host configuration, specifying the backend server(s) to forward requests to, and any necessary proxy headers.
-4.Start or restart the Nginx service to apply the new configuration.
+4. Start or restart the Nginx service to apply the new configuration.